A Down-Market Survival Guide for Your 20s, 30s, and 40s

 But one of the best ways to take back control of your financial plan in uncertain times is to tighten up those outlays and refocus on your savings rate.
 Look back over the past year and calculate how much of your portfolio you were able to save or invest rather than spend.
 Many people anchor on saving 10% of their income.
 But that's apt to be too low a target for many, especially if you're saving for other goals, such as college for your kids, as well as retirement.
 Rather than relying on rules of thumb for something as crucial as your savings rate, I like the idea of creating a custom savings target based on your own situation.

 Once you've set your target savings amount, automating your contributions can help reduce the impediments to getting that money invested.
 After all, it can be difficult to get motivated to invest more when everything's dropping.
 If you're contributing to a retirement plan through your workplace, your contributions are already being automatically withdrawn from each paycheck.
-If you're investing via other retirement savings vehicles, such as an IRA, a health savings account, or a 529 plan, you may as well put those contributions on autopilot, too.
+If you're investing via other retirement savings vehicles, such as an IRA, a health savings account, a 529 plan, or a plain old taxable brokerage account, you may as well put those contributions on autopilot, too.
 (Most investment providers are more than happy to sign you up for automatic monthly contributions that are deducting directly from your bank account.)
-By putting fixed sums to work at a regular basis, you’re helping to ensure that you're purchasing merchandise at a variety of price points, including when the market is at a low ebb.
+By putting fixed sums to work at a regular basis, you're helping to ensure that you're purchasing merchandise at a variety of price points, including when the market is at a low ebb.

 After you've revisited your savings rate, take a closer look at your actual portfolio, starting with its asset allocation.
 The X-Ray functionality in Morningstar's Portfolio Manager or Instant X-Ray can help you see where your portfolio's mix of stocks, bonds, and cash stands today.
 Are you taking enough risk in stocks, without taking so much risk that you put your plan in peril that you'll sell out of that stock-heavy portfolio at the worst conceivable time?

 If you have no idea how to answer that question, there are a few ways to go about gauging the reasonableness of your stock/bond/cash mix.
 Of course, a financial advisor can help you customize your asset allocation and your portfolio plan based on your own situation.
-But if you're just seeking a quick check on whether your asset allocation is sane, eyeballing the asset allocations of good-quality target-date funds (like those from Vanguard and the BlackRock LifePath Index series) can be a start.
+But if you're just seeking a quick check on whether your asset allocation is sane, eyeballing the asset allocations of quality target-date funds (like those from Vanguard and the BlackRock LifePath Index series) can be a start.
 I also refer frequently to the Morningstar Lifetime Allocation Indexes for a professional take on asset allocation for various life stages and risk tolerances.
 My model portfolios for retirement savers can also provide some guidance.

 As you survey these allocations, you'll see that the equity weightings are generally pretty high for people in their 20s and 30s, and remain so through the 40s and even beyond.
-For example, the equity allocation in the moderate version of the Morningstar Lifetime Allocation Index for people retiring in 2035--people in their 50s, most likely--who have moderate risk tolerances is about three fourths of assets.
+For example, the equity allocation in the moderate version of the Morningstar Lifetime Allocation Index for people retiring in 2035--people in their 50s, most likely--who have moderate risk tolerances is more than 70% of assets.
 The thinking is that younger investors should generally take as much equity risk as they can tolerate and hold that allocation steady throughout the accumulation period.
 After all, at that life stage, not amassing enough in retirement savings is a bigger risk factor than having to put up with short-term volatility.
 The allocations to equities step down gradually as retirement approaches.

 Yet before you run with one of these off-the-shelf allocations, there are a few other swing factors to consider.
 One is what you do for a living.
 If your earnings tend to be volatile and lumpy (for example, most realtors and commission-based salespeople), that argues for a milder overall asset allocation than would make sense for someone with very stable human capital.
 Also consider your own behavior: If the market volatility scares you so much that you might sell everything in a panic, you need to address that with a milder asset allocation.
 Just be sure to understand the trade-off between low volatility and returns.
 More volatile assets like stocks tend to have higher long-term returns than cash and bonds, so if you want to limit equity risk, you'll need to make it up through saving more or longer.